 They were both bred to be hunting dogs and, as such, they are both high prey and energetic so they need to be brought into active homes.
 However, the Weimaraner has a lot more to offer dominant personality Compared to the Vizsla, it belongs better to a family that already has experience with dogs, while the Vizsla is suitable First time dog owners and families.

-Ultimately, both of them need a lot of exercise and as long as you are looking for a velcro dog that is very loyal and loves to please you, you won’t be disappointed with how much Dog love these two guys have to offer.
+Ultimately, both of them need a lot of exercises and as long as you are looking for a velcro dog that is very loyal and loves to please you, you won’t be disappointed with how many dogs love these two guys have to offer.
 Before deciding which breed you prefer, let’s take a closer look at their similarities and differences.

 Race comparison table

 23-25 inches (F)